pearswj/pyplex/README.md

 This will install a script called pyplex to /usr/bin (or wherever your system puts it)

+Or you can run the package without installing it by running scripts/pyplex

 ### Usage:

-    usage: [-h] [--hdmi]
+    usage: pyplex [-h] [--hdmi] [--user USER] [--password PASSWORD]

     A daemon to listen for UDP plex playback requests, and relay them to OMXPlayer

     optional arguments:
-      -h, --help  show this help message and exit --hdmi      Send audio over HDMI instead of 3.5mm jack
+        -h, --help           show this help message and exit --hdmi               Send audio over HDMI instead of 3.5mm jack --user USER          myPlex username.
+Will be saved once provided or updated if already exists.
+        --password PASSWORD  myPlex password.
+Will be saved once provided or updated if already exists.

 ### Setup myPlex

-Create a file at ~/.myplex.json of the form:
- { "username":"you@youremail",
-   "password":"yoursecretpassword"}
+Give pyplex your myPlex username and password:

+    pyplex --user you@youremail.com --password yoursecret

+This will store your authentication data in ~/.myplex.json.
+This is just a flatfile, so limit who has access to viewing it!

 ### Launch the daemon